seanox/aspect-js/manual/test.md

 ## Configuration

 Optionally, the Test API can be configured with each start.
-A meta object is expected as parameter.
+A meta-object is expected as parameter.
 The configuration contained in it is partially adopted and the unknown is ignored.